 - What does my child need to become an actor?

 - What are some common mistakes parents make when managing their child?

 - What do I need to know about child actor labor laws?

 - How do I protect my child while on set?

 The advantage of being a parent manager is that you know your child better than anyone else in the business already.
-You know the correct age range to submit them for, you understand strengths and weaknesses they may have, you have an in-depth knowledge of their schedule, etc. On your child’s end, they can effectively communicate their needs to you and not be self-conscious about passing along any advice they are given and feedback they receive.
+You know the correct age range to submit them for, you understand their strengths and weaknesses, and you have an in-depth knowledge of their schedule.
+On your child’s end, they can effectively communicate their needs to you and not be self-conscious about passing along any advice they are given and feedback they receive.
 Your built-in relationship will help the two of you work together in a cohesive manner toward your child’s goals.

 - Don’t be too pushy or ask unnecessary questions.
 You can be sure that whoever is working the audition room will be reporting back to whoever is inside regarding all parents’ behavior.
 Be sure not to eavesdrop on how the audition is going or ask questions about the quality of your child’s performance.